 Men

-Men’s Issues and Modern Masculinity
+➡️ Men’s Issues & Modern Masculinity

-Traditionally, the male role in society centred around providing, leading, and protecting.
-As a result, male success has often been associated with strength and financial prowess.
-These measures place huge pressure and stresses on men at the expense of other healthier factors such as being a present member of the family, the ability to express emotions, and engagement in society.
+These measures place enormous pressure and stress on men at the expense of other healthier factors, such as being a present member of the family, the ability to express emotions, and engagement in society.

 Our goal is to reframe the traditional male narrative, end harmful cultures such as toxic masculinity, and go beyond the stereotypes of men and violence.
-Men’s health urgently needs to be prioritised, health screenings normalised, and communicating concerns destigmatised.
+Men's health urgently needs to be prioritised, health screenings normalised, and communicating emotions and concerns destigmatised.

 “It takes more courage to reveal insecurities than to hide them, more strength to relate to people than to dominate them, more ‘manhood’ to abide by thought-out principles rather than blind reflex.
 Toughness is in the soul and spirit, not in muscles and an immature mind” – Alex Karras

-Make sure to check out our related topics on women, youth, senior citizens, social justice, and human rights.
 German speakers should visit our partner site Bessere Welt Info for over 600 links on Maenner.

-Discover a modern perspective on relationships, love, and sexuality, singles and online dating, and how to maintain a healthy work-life balance.
-Our comprehensive guide to fatherhood includes essential information on stay-at-home fathers, paternity leave, paternal rights, and raising boys not to be boys, but to be good humans.
+Discover a modern perspective on relationships, love and sexuality, singles and online dating, and how to maintain a healthy work-life balance.
+Our comprehensive guide to fatherhood includes essential information on stay-at-home fathers, paternity leave, paternal rights, and raising boys not to be boys but to be good humans.

 Ending the Men’s Health Crisis

-In general men are more likely to be in poor health than women, they also have a lower life expectancy.
+In general, men are more likely to be in poor health than women.
+They also have a lower life expectancy.
 The leading cause of death in men is heart disease, the risks of which are seriously worsened by poor health, obesity, physical inactivity, smoking, and diabetes.

 -

-Middle-aged men in the UK are twice as likely to have diabetes than women – and also twice as likely to not know that they have it
+Middle-aged men in the UK are twice as likely to have diabetes than women – and also twice as likely to not know that they have it.

 -

-More than half of middle-aged men in the U.S. have high blood pressure
+More than half of middle-aged men in the U.S. have high blood pressure.

 -